 Run a virtual boot chain of trust using the same approach as a standard platform’s boot chain of trust to comply with PC Client specification

-Have the VMM (or one of its components) ake the measurements
+Have the (measured and trusted) VMM (or one of its components) take the initial vPlatform measurements and place them in appropriate vTPM PCRs

-Have a helper VM create the measurements
+Have a (measured and trusted) helper VM create the initial vPlatform measurements and place them in appropriate vTPM PCRs.
+In this case, the helper VM must be measured into the pTPM PCRs and verified at vTPM launch.

 All three virtual roots of trust (vRTR, vRTS, vRTM) must themselves be rooted in the corresponding hardware root of trust.
 The vRTR, responsible for providing a trustworthy mechanism for reporting on system state and certifying vTPM keys, is itself certified via a chain of cryptographic operations that originates in the pRTR.
 The vRTS, responsible for protecting the integrity and secrecy of data, is itself encrypted via a chain of keys originating in the pRTS.
 The vRTM, responsible for measuring the state of the Virtual Platform, is itself measured via a chain of measurement mechanisms originating in the pRTM.
 Each of them are part of a chain of trust that is externally verifiable by the mechanisms described in Attestation and Remote Verification (Section 10).